ramshadei/pythonAPI/README.md

 # pythonAPI
-Devops tools practice with BD , Azure and AWS
+Devops tools practice with BD , Azure and AWS.. git